Skip to content

 That would come with its own set of issues such as complying with various state regulations to teach in different states.

-That’s on top of the social media group chats and podcasts railing against it.
+You’ll also find just as many social media group chats and podcasts railing against it.
 You’d think yoga teachers are in the streets with pitchforks.

 The general complaint is the Yoga Alliance doesn’t do enough.
 “There’s not enough outreach.”
 “The standards are not enough.”